eliolias/Capstone1/README.md

 # Route Creator
-Route Creator is a website to create,save, and delete personalized routes.
+Route Creator is a CRUD website for personalized routes.

 ## Requirements
 Use the package manager to install required packages